Qwolar

 The Opal Obelisks

-The Opal Obelisks are towering magical pillars that encircle Qwolar at the tops of the various peaks and mountains at the country's border, forming a barrier that prevents the Rider—or any divine being—from entering or exiting the region.
+The opal obelisks are towering magical pillars that encircle the borders of Qwolar, forming a barrier that prevents the phantom coachman, or any divine being, from entering or exiting the region.
 They grant immortality to those within, halting the natural passage of souls to Purgatory, the land of the dead.
+This parallel realm exists as an eternal reflection, occupying the same space as the living world but perceptible only to the dead.

-Crafted from a unique, opalescent material, the Obelisks interact with the soul in a way no other substance in Crudilex can.
-They sever the connection between the living and the afterlife, essentially preventing the soul from
+Crafted from a unique, opalescent material, the Obelisks interact with souls in a way no other substance on Crudilex can.
+They sever the connection between the living and the

 Mercy Weld

 However, the magic of immortality does not heal the afflicted.
-The immortality offered here does not restore health it only prevents death.
+The immortality offered here does not restore health, it only prevents death.
 Those who arrive ill in Qwolar find themselves trapped in an endless cycle of sickness.
-But within the sanctuary of Mercy Weld, Lady Ambrosia—a rare unicorn—serves as healer.
-She uses her extraordinary gifts to comfort those who seek refuge at the
+But within the sanctuary of Mercy Weld, Lady Ambrosia, a rare unicorn, serves as healer.
+She uses her extraordinary gifts to comfort those who seek refuge at the Weld, tending to their needs with compassion and care.

-Weld, tending to their needs with compassion and care.
 Lady Ambrosia is a renowned enchanter, specializing in sleep magics.
 Drawing upon nearby Nocturne and the region of Lucid, she weaves intricate dreamworlds for those who are unable to find relief from their suffering.
 With her mastery of lucid dreams, she offers these souls an escape, crafting peaceful and beautiful dreamscapes.
-For those who find their bodies beyond healing, these dreamworlds become an alternative to the torment of their eternal illness Within Qwolar or the fear of death beyond it.
+For those who find their bodies beyond healing, these dreamworlds become an alternative to the torment of their eternal illness within Qwolar or the fear of death beyond it.
 They may not be free from the physical world, but within the sanctity of Mercy Weld and Lady Ambrosia's dream-weaving, they find solace, even if only in the realm of dreams.